 It's a Docker Pull Frenzy

 What is a Docker Pull?
 I'm glad you asked.
-A Docker Pull is, in essence, a download of an image from the Docker Hub.
+A Docker Pull is essentially a download of an image from the Docker Hub.
 When a docker run command is run for an image for the first time, the run command "pulls" the image to your Docker host for you to use.
-Clear?
-If not reach out to me our submit a comment below.

 Docker Hub Stats